 Mia ghim (chopped sugar cane pinned with bamboo stick) – characteristic of Saigon food on 20th century

-With hot weather of Saigon, there were no better choice than a cool drink.
+With hot weather of Saigon, there was no better choice than a cool drink.
 Besides sugarcane juice, soda “Ba Con Cop ” (Three Tigers) and fruit smoothie are also a favorite drink of Sagon residents.

 A smoothie stall

 A drink stall with various bottled drink, tea, fresh coconut

 Let have a look at Saigon markets in the past

 A medicine store and a drink store

 A newspaper store

 A store that sold imported infant formula and wine

 Above are some things to understand more about Saigon street food in the past.
 In my mind, either in the past or present, Saigon has its own beauty and soul.
 And the important thing is that Vietnamese people or foreigner visitors, we all love Saigon as it is.